 During our September 2021 trip to Crete we took a walk through Old Town Chania.
 We had fun doing this.
 Old Town Chania is distinguished by different districts, the Venetian Fortress, and the Venetian Port.
 We had briefly been in Old Town Chania in September of 2019.
 I did know a bit about the area and I knew where I wanted to go.
 Most of my pictures are from this trip, but a few are from our 2019 trip.
+If you prefer to have a tour of Old Town Chania, Viator offers several options and you can check these options by clicking here.

 Locations